Parenting & FamilyFebruary 2026 · Whitepaper 02 of 05

 What age can children start mindfulness?

 Children as young as 3–4 can begin with very simple sensory and breathing practices.
-At this age, mindfulness should be playful, brief, and movement-based.
+At this age, mindfulness should be playful, brief (30 seconds to 2 minutes), and movement-based.
 Older children can engage with more reflective practices as their language and self-awareness develop.
+There is no upper limit — teenagers and adults can also benefit enormously from beginning for the first time.

-The ROOTS Framework™ from The Holistic Care covers five capacities: Regulate the Body, Observe thoughts and feelings, Open the Heart, Train Attention, and choose Skillful Responses.
-Just as roots help a tree grow strong, these capacities help children grow inner stability.
+The ROOTS Framework™ from The Holistic Care covers five core capacities for children: Regulate the Body (breath, movement, rest), Observe thoughts and feelings (naming, drawing, describing inner experience), Open the Heart (gratitude, kindness, compassion), Train Attention (focus practices done as play), and choose Skillful Responses (pause, breathe, decide).
+Just as roots help a tree grow strong and stable through all weather, these five capacities help children develop inner stability that serves them through all of life's challenges.

 Get the next whitepaper free